Canadian science observation programs for the Webb Telescope

 Early Release Science

 Canadian astronomer Dr. Els Peeters from Western University will be among the first to do science with Webb, as she will be leading one of the 13 chosen Early Release Science (ERS) programs.
-Dr. Peeters and her team will study the interaction between far-ultraviolet light produced by very massive stars and their surrounding environment and seek to understand how infrared light affects the material between stars called the interstellar medium.
+Dr. Peeters and her team will study the interaction between infrared light produced by very massive stars and their surrounding environment and seek to understand how far-ultraviolet light affects the material between stars called the interstellar medium.

 All selected ERS programs will have exclusive access to Webb during its first five months of operations.
 These programs went through a competitive process before being chosen based on their scientific merit and benefit for the global astronomical community.